gngrwzrd/UIImageLoader/readme.md

 # UIImageLoader

-UIImageLoader is a helper to load images from the web, but also cache them on disk and optionally in memory.
-It makes it super simple to write handler code for cached versions, set a placeholder when a network request is being made, and handle any errors on request completion.
+UIImageLoader is a helper to load images from the web.
+It caches images on disk, and optionally in memory.

+It makes it super simple to write handler code for cached images, set a placeholder image when a network request is being made, and handle any errors on request completion.

 It supports server cache control to re-download images when expired.
 Cache control logic is implemented manually instead of using an NSURLCache for performance reasons.

 You can also completely ignore server cache control and manually clean-up images yourself.

-It's very small at roughly 500+ lines of code in a single header / implementation file.
+It's very small at roughly 600+ lines of code in a single header / implementation file.

 Everything is asynchronous and uses modern objective-c with libdispatch and NSURLSession.